 |White Peony||Smooth, creamy and buttery green taste, slightly flowery|

-(fully fermented, known as Red Tea in China)
+(fully oxidized, known as Red Tea in China)

 |Golden Tips Red||Unique fruity taste with a touch of peach|

 |Tie Guan Yin (also called Gun Yam, Iron Buddha, Buddha of Mercy, Chinese Oolong)||Spring Pick: Flowery fragrance and sweet taste